immcantation/alakazam/docs/topics/maskPositionsByQuality.md

 Value
 -------------------

-`data` with one additional field with masked sequences.
-The name of this field is created concatenating `sequence` and '_masked'.
+Modified `data` data.frame with an additional field containing quality masked sequences.
+The  name of this field is created concatenating the `sequence` name and `"_masked"`.